• Home

 If you love watching cooking shows you can watch me make this in a 30 minute episode of Pinterest TV.

-Start by preheating the oven to 350.
-Prep a 9×13 or 11×15 casserole pan by very lightly spraying with cooking spray and pouring about 5 oz of enchilada sauce across the bottom of the dish.
+Prep a 9×13 pan w/ cooking spray and pouring about 5 oz of enchilada sauce across the bottom of the dish.

 In a skillet saute the onions, garlic and jalapenos (if using) in the olive oil until they are softened.